naragurgel/serenity_oils_aroma/README.md

 ## Scope

--<strong>Basic Product Catalog:</strong> Initially, offer a smaller range of essential oils and products to keep the catalog simple and manageable.
+- <strong>Basic Product Catalog:</strong> Initially, offer a smaller range of essential oils and products to keep the catalog simple and manageable.
--<strong>Essential Information:</strong> Provide essential information about aromatherapy and a few select products, focusing on quality rather than quantity.-
+- <strong>Essential Information:</strong> Provide essential information about aromatherapy and a few select products, focusing on quality rather than quantity.-
--<strong>Simplified Checkout:</strong> Start with a basic checkout process that includes only essential fields, excluding optional features.
+- <strong>Simplified Checkout:</strong> Start with a basic checkout process that includes only essential fields, excluding optional features.
--<strong>Limited Blog Content:</strong> Begin with a smaller number of blog posts that cover the most essential topics related to aromatherapy.
+- <strong>Limited Blog Content:</strong> Begin with a smaller number of blog posts that cover the most essential topics related to aromatherapy.
--<strong>Single Payment Option:</strong> Start with one payment method, such as credit/debit cards, and delay integrating other payment options.
+- <strong>Single Payment Option:</strong> Start with one payment method, such as credit/debit cards, and delay integrating other payment options.
--<strong>Basic Design:</strong> Begin with a simple and clean website design, focusing on functionality rather than elaborate visual elements.
+- <strong>Basic Design:</strong> Begin with a simple and clean website design, focusing on functionality rather than elaborate visual elements.
--<strong>Limited Contact Options:</strong> Provide a simple contact form for user inquiries, without extensive customer support channels.
+- <strong>Limited Contact Options:</strong> Provide a simple contact form for user inquiries, without extensive customer support channels.

 The reduced scope approach allows for a quicker and more focused website launch, providing room for gradual expansion and enhancement based on user feedback and business growth.